-Applications must explain their relevance to current and future high performance computing platforms as well as their relevance to the mission of the Office of Science.
-Topics which are out of scope for this program include hardware architecture, and performance modeling and assessment tools, software development tools and methods (e.g., debuggers, integrated development environments, etc.), interoperability at the application level, all aspects of quantum computing, networking, computer-supported collaboration, social computing, natural language processing / understanding / generation and/or analysis, generalized research in human-computer interaction, discipline-specific data analytics and informatics, and research which is only applicable to hand-held, portable, desktop, cluster or cloud computing.
+Pre-proposals and proposals must explain their relevance to current and future high performance computing platforms as well as their relevance to the mission of the Office of Science and the Advanced Scientific Computing Research programs.
+Topics that are out of scope for this program include hardware architecture, all aspects of quantum computing, networking, computer-supported collaboration, social computing, natural language processing / understanding / generation and/or analysis, generalized research in human-computer interaction, discipline-specific data analytics and informatics, research focused on the World Wide Web and/or Internet, and research that is only applicable to hand-held, portable, desktop, embedded or cloud computing.